View Viola Hullah's Notice on YorkshireEveningPost.co.uk and share memories

 Perry and partner Janet.

-Daughter of Michelle, nanna of Debora, Philip and Tamsin and great nanna of Willow,
+Daughter Michelle, nanna of Debora, Philip and Tamsin and great nanna of Willow,

 Solomon and Robin .